plvkyan/ceit-website/README.md

 - NPM (included with Node.js)

 ### Steps
-1. Navigate to a folder where you want the repository to be located at and enter this to clone the repository:
+1. Navigate/CD to a folder where you want the repository to be located at and enter this in the terminal to clone the repository:
 ```
     git clone git@github.com:plvkyan/ceit-website.git
 ```
-2. Navigate to the client folder:
+2. Navigate/CD to the client folder:
 ```
     cd client
 ```